megancarney/oceanlotusdetection/README.md

 You can write a SQL query that will join the `launchd` and `signature` tables on the `program` or `program_arguments` fields.
 One caveat - this method fails when the `program` or `program_arguments` field contains an executable with command-line arguments.
 In those cases, the join on the signature table will fail.

-A more sophisticated version where you use the launchd table to pull executable names and then python to parse out all the executables, then check the signing status using osquery.
+For a more sophisticated version of this, you can use python.
+Use the launchd table to pull executable names and then python to parse out all the executables, then check the signing status using osquery.

 ### Detect by looking for misleading bundle identifiers